sh-arky/Climate_Maize/README.md

 #### This is a repository of work for a project in which corn production and sales for locations across the USA were examined for the years 2012 and 2022 in relation to the location's Plant Hardiness Zone.

-#### This was conducted with the purpose of determining if changes in climate- specifically, redesignations of the Plant Hardiness Zone which is calculated by lowest annual average temperature for a region- over the decade affected crop production in a meaningful way.
+#### This project was conducted to dtermine if changes in climate have affected corn production in the US and if so how the effects can be mitigated in the future.

 _The full project brief can be found [here](https://images.careerfoundry.com/public/courses/data-immersion/A6/Data_Immersion_A6_Project_Brief.pdf)._

 ## Tools

 The analysis for this project was conducted in Python Jupyter and MS Excel.
-Libraries used include:
+Python Libraries used include:

   - Pandas